acss-io/atomizer/docs/guides/custom-classes.md

 -   **Default**: `false` (`true` for Helper classes)
 -   **Required**: `false`

-If the class uses unit values (e.g., `px`, `em`, etc), enable this option to pass a value with a supported unit of measure.
+If the class uses unit values (e.g., `px`, `em`, etc.), enable this option to pass a value with a supported unit of measure.
 The `value` of the style property will be the replacement token `$0`, which Atomizer will replace with the declared value.

 ```js
 {